Under the Hood of an Event-Driven “Workflow As Code” Engine

 Gilles Barbier

 Making distributed systems and workflows easy at https://infinitic.io.
-Previously founder at Zenaton and director at The Family — proud dad
+Proud dad